This post contains affiliate links. Read our privacy policy here.

 Another commonly recommended paste tomato is the San Marzano.
 San Marzanos are praised for their flavor and texture which are ideal for homemade tomato paste, sauce, or salsa.

-The problem with traditional paste tomatoes
+The problem with paste tomatoes

 The thing you don’t really hear talked about is that home gardeners often find that these tomatoes are hard to grow.